Professor Dina Kiwan

 Biography

 Her interests centre around sociological and politico-philosophical examinations of inclusive citizenship through the lens of education policy, naturalisation policy and migration policy, in particular in the context of pluralist / multicultural societies, and also societies in conflict.
-These interests in critical policy analysis are complemented by an interest in how those deemed to be ‘marginalised’ and vulnerable’ constitute themselves as political actors.
+These interests in critical policy analysis are complemented by an interest in how those deemed to be 'marginalised' and vulnerable' (disability, gender / sexuality, asylum/refugee status, race / religion / ethnicity) constitute themselves as political actors.
+In addition, her work addresses broader themes of the political sociology of global knowledge production.
 She has extensive and long-standing experience and networks in the UK and internationally, in the field of citizenship.
-Publications include Kiwan (2023, in press).
-Academic Freedom and the Transnational Production of Knowledge (Cambridge University press), Kiwan (2008).
-Education for Inclusive Citizenship (Routledge), and Kiwan, D. (ed).
+Publications include Kiwan (2024).
+Academic Freedom and the Transnational Production of Knowledge (Cambridge University press) – nominated for the British Academy Book Prize in Global Cultural Understanding 2024; Kiwan (2008).
+Education for Inclusive Citizenship (Routledge) – awarded second prize for 'Best book published in 2008 in Education by the Society of Educational Studies' (SES); and Kiwan, D. (ed).
 (2013) Naturalisation Policies, Education and Citizenship: Multicultural and Multination Societies in International Perspective (Palgrave Macmillan).

 Professor Kiwan has provided consultancy to the UK government in the domain of inclusive citizenship, through extensive networks developed over the last 20 years, playing a leading role in changing academic and public policy discourses on inclusive citizenship, in the fields of citizenship education policy and naturalisation policy in the UK.
-She has been appointed to the government’s Migration Advisory Committee (MAC) (2021-2024) recognising her substantive policy contributions in the field.
+She has been appointed to the government's Migration Advisory Committee (MAC) (2021-2024) recognising her substantive policy contributions in the field, and recently reappointed for a second 3-year term, approved by the Prime Minister.

 Teaching